rawaaqaffaf/liwwa-automation-test/README.md

 ## How to run tests?
-open command line and change the directory to cloned_repository\liwwa_automation_test\tests. run the tests by typing : 'python tests.py'
+open command line and change the directory to cloned_repository\liwwa_automation_test\tests. run the tests by typing : `python tests.py`